meltwater/mlabs-koa/docs/README.md

 Logs the properties `reqId` from `ctx.state.reqId` and `reqName` from the header defined by `reqNameHeader`.
-In production, also adds the property `http: {url, method, resTime, resSize}`.
+In production, also adds the property
+`http: {url, method, statusCode, resTime, resSize}`.

 ---
 ##### `error`